 You provide me with any relevant sources of information you want to.
 I complement it with further research, on your market, products, technology and competitors.
 I often interview a clients’ customers and if needs be play the role of ‘secret shopper’.

 Research involves a lot of listening, reading and learning, it takes time.
 Some say it accounts for 25-30% of the total time spent on a job.
 It’s unavoidable and necessary though if the writing’s going to be right first time.

 What follows is the thinking and planning phase.
 Whether it’s a website, brochure or article, it’s the next essential step in the copywriting process.
-‘To chew the cud, meditate or ponder’, as a descriptive word ‘rumenate’ captures it perfectly
+‘To pause, consider carefully, think deeply’, as a descriptive word ‘reflect’ captures it well.

 What simply has to be included?
 What can be left out?
 How best to tell your story?
 How to structure it so it’s easily understood?
 What’s at the beginning, the middle and the end?
 How many pages are needed, how many words per page, what about supporting illustrations?

 Coming up with the appropriate strategy, the tactics and overall plan takes time.
 I do the reflecting for you, so you don’t have to do so much of it.
 It still takes time though.

 And at last, the writing bit when I get to take everything I’ve learnt about your business and put the plan into action.
 It’s the creative bit, producing the copywriting that communicates clearly with your target customer and convinces him/her to take the right action.

 And it’s just not all about spelling, punctuation and grammar either.
 Yes it needs to be right, but it’s the message that’s delivered and its tone that’s more important.

 How the copywriting matches and engages with customers.
 How it provides them with the information they need to make an informed choice.
 How it handles any objections they might otherwise have had.

 And it takes time to get it right.
 Copywriters don’t just ‘churn it out’.